mthomas46/AvettaConfluenceDownloader/README.md

 ```

 **Warning:** Only `gpt-3.5-turbo` is free.
 All other models require a paid OpenAI or Anthropic account and the correct API key.
 You will be warned in the CLI if you select a non-free model.

 ---

+## Example: LLM_Combined UI Development Documentation

+The LLM Combine feature can be used to generate comprehensive technical documentation for specific domains or projects.
+For example, the file [`confluence_pages/LLM_Combined_UI_Development.md`](confluence_pages/LLM_Combined_UI_Development.md) is an AI-generated, consolidated document that summarizes and organizes all Confluence content related to UI Development.

+### What does this file contain?
+- **FormDetails**: Describes the state, initialization, messages, and view logic for the FormDetails component, including workflow actions, file fetching, and event listeners.
+- **FormBuilder**: Documents the initialization, status management, category sorting/filtering, audit-specific logic, and key messages for the FormBuilder component, including UI interactions like date pickers and category accordions.
+- **Usage**: These sections are especially useful for onboarding, technical reference, or as a single source of truth for engineers working on the UI platform.

+### General Pattern
+- Each `LLM_Combined_*.md` file in the `confluence_pages/` directory is named after the parent Confluence page or domain (e.g., `UI_Development`, `BE_Development`, `Workstation_Setup`).
+- These files are produced by the LLM Combine feature and serve as unified, readable documentation for their respective areas.
+- The content is deduplicated, reorganized, and improved for clarity by the LLM, making it more accessible than raw Confluence exports.

+### More Examples
+- [`confluence_pages/LLM_Combined_BE_Development.md`](confluence_pages/LLM_Combined_BE_Development.md): Backend engineering guild notes, best practices, and standards.
+- [`confluence_pages/LLM_Combined_Workstation_Setup.md`](confluence_pages/LLM_Combined_Workstation_Setup.md): Developer workstation setup and onboarding instructions.

+For more details, see the individual files in the `confluence_pages/` directory.

+---